 Joy.
 Wonder.
 Gratitude.
 Tears.

-Be part of our next surgical programme – give the gift of a new smile and change a child’s life and future.
+Be part of our next weekend’s surgical programme at the Nelson Mandela Academic Hospital in Mthatha – give the gift of a new smile and change a child’s life and future.

 Move for Smiles